vectordotdev/vector/rfcs/2020-12-08-5457-dynamic-sampling.md

 unbucketed events by default is more likely to produce unexpected data loss for users (which is here presumed to be a worse outcome than e.g. cost overruns).

+Please note that there is a related discussion in issue [4644].
+Changes to Vector made in response to that discussion may change the recommendation here.

 ### Dynamic buckets

 With named buckets you can dictate precisely which buckets you want in advance.
 There are cases,